fbpx

 There are very few charities supporting the emergency services and most just support a single service in a specific way.
 Often assisting victims, survivng relatives or commemorating the dead.
 Code 9's goal is to help first responders and their family's that are suffering here and now and to show them that, even though they often feel it, they are never alone.

 PTSD doesn’t just affect one service.
-A Civilians cry for help begins with the 000 telephone call to ESTA, then through to the radio despatch out to the police, fire and ambulance members working as a team to combat a critical incident.
-The nature of a first responder from the police, fire, ambulance or ESTA services is so similar that the camaraderie between the services is very strong and exclusive.
+A Civilians cry for help begins with the 000 telephone call to Triple Zero Victoria, then through to the radio despatch out to the police, fire and ambulance members working as a team to combat a critical incident.
+The nature of a first responder from the police, fire, ambulance or Triple Zero Victoria is so similar that the camaraderie between the services is very strong and exclusive.

 Code 9 brings together those team members again, to support each other, this time in their own fight, just as they did on the street.
 Code 9 also incorporates the chance for the Partners & Carers of members to get involved and get their own support.